jackyzha0/jackyzha0.github.io/content/thoughts/communities.md

 -   amount of boundaries required → well organized events vs serendipitous interactions
 	-   do serendipitous interactions only come from [ephemereal content](/thoughts/ephemereal-content)?

+## Turing Test
+A very [computational](thoughts/computability.md) view of communities but is it possible to test for value alignment within a community like a Turing Test?
+If the community feels and behaves like a person, then its [values](thoughts/value-setting.md) are aligned?

+How do we quantify this is vibes are unoptimizable?

 ## Community Governance
 -   bottom-up emergent properties vs top-down governance
 -   homeostasis of communities